50 Best Foods That Lower Your Cancer Risk

-Finding out you have cancer can be one of the most distressing and defining moments of a person's life.
+A cancer diagnosis can be one of the most defining moments of a person's life.
 Unfortunately, the stark picture of doctors breaking the distressing news to family and friends is all too common.
-In 2018 alone, it was estimated 1,735,350 new cases of cancer would be diagnosed in the U.S.
+In 2020 alone, it was estimated that 1,806,590 new cases of cancer would be diagnosed in the U.S.

 While there's no guarantee of living cancer-free, replacing fried foods, processed meats, and sugary treats with these 50 foods that are scientifically proven to cut your cancer risk is a smart step.
-Check out the restorative foods below, and then don't miss our exclusive report on 50 Doctor's Own Breast Cancer Tips.
+Check out the restorative foods below, and stock up on The 7 Healthiest Foods to Eat Right Now while you're at it, too.

 Our favorite burger toppers may do more than add a punch of umami and vitamin D to your meals.
 A study in the International Journal of Cancer found that Chinese women who consumed just 10 grams (the equivalent of one small veggie) or more of fresh 'shrooms daily were about two-thirds less likely to develop breast cancer than those who avoided mushrooms.
 What's more, high mushroom intake has also been associated with lower risk of breast cancer in premenopausal women.